Kasen96/System-Integrity-Verifier/README.md

 # System Integrity Verifier(SIV)

 A very simple system integrity verifier (SIV) for a Linux system.
-The goal of the SIV is to detect file system modifications occurring within a directory tree.
+The goal is to detect file system modifications occurring within a directory tree.
 The SIV outputs statistics and warnings about changes to a report file specified by the user.

 The SIV can be run either in initialization mode or in verification mode.